Signed in as:

 "And I took the little book from the angel's hand and devoured it and to my taste it was as sweet as honey; but as soon as I devoured it, it became bitter unto my inside."

 "And he said unto me, you must prophecy again before many people and nations and tongues and kings."

 Thousands of years ago, the Order of the Magi, the brotherhood of astrologers, mystics, and priests of the temples of Atlantis and later Egypt, was instructed to keep secret the ancient, sacred knowledge of the Seven Thunders (the seven visible planets) and the location of this little book (the cards) until the time when humanity would be of the consciousness to understand this occult system of knowledge and the true magic of life.
-The first publicly known book, The Mystic Test Book by Olney H. Richmond, was published in 1893 to reveal the secrets of the little book of knowledge and prophetic wisdom—what we refer to today as our "common" or "ordinary" deck of playing cards.
+The first publicly known book, The Mystic Test Book or the Magic of the Cards, by Olney H. Richmond was published in 1893 to reveal the secrets of the little book of knowledge and prophetic wisdom—what we refer to today as our "common" or "ordinary" deck of playing cards.

 The true gifts of the Magi have been cleverly preserved in plain sight in a small unbound book that fits in the palm of your hand.
 Now, through the use of the internet, this sacred book can be purchased around the world 365/24/7.
 Every day more and more copies are being printed and variations of the deck are created on every continent.
 It is written in a language that anyone in any country can decipher.
 While the individual pages of this mystical book are often used for fun and games, amusement and profit, large fortunes have been won and lost without any understanding of the divine revelations of the hidden meanings held within.